 PMPS is thought to be linked to damage done to the nerves in the armpit and chest during surgery.
 But the causes are not known.
 It seems to be more common in younger patients, those who had a full ALND (not just a SLNB), and those who were treated with radiation after surgery.
 Because ALNDs are done less often now, PMPS is less common than it once was.

-It is important to talk to your doctor about any pain you are having.
+It is important to tell your doctor if you are having any pain.
 PMPS can cause you to not use your arm the way you should and over time you could lose the ability to use it normally.

 PMPS can be treated.
 Although opioids or narcotics are medicines commonly used to treat pain, they don't always work well for nerve pain.
 But there are medicines and treatments that do work for this kind of pain.
 Be honest with your doctor if you are in pain to make sure you get the pain control you need.
 For more on pain management, see our document, Pain Control: A Guide for Those With Cancer and Their Loved Ones.

 Last Medical Review: 09/30/2013

 Last Revised: 09/30/2013